mvillarrealb/lite-router/README.md

 ## Route Definition

-In order to use lite-router you have to use a route definition; a json array used to create a router with the following syntax:
+In order to use node-lite-router you have to use a route definition; a json array used to create a router with the following syntax:

 ```json
 [